-The widespread adoption and application of physiologically based pharmacokinetic (PBPK) modelling in product development and safety assessment of chemicals has been hampered by criticism that these models are data hungry, resource intensive, complex and require high levels of mathematical expertise and programming skills.
+The widespread adoption and application of physiologically based pharmacokinetic (PBPK) modelling in product development and safety assessment has been hampered by criticism that these models are data hungry, resource intensive, complex and require high levels of mathematical expertise and programming skills.

 The use of PBPK models would be enhanced by the availability of a user-friendly, transparent and independently auditable, free-to-use platform for running models and analysing model structure and output.